If you’re hoping to visit Samarkand from Tashkent or vice versa then you’re in the right place. Between us we have done this journey over 20 times!

 Tashkent to Samarkand: Quick Answer

-• The best way to travel between Tashkent and Samarkand is by speed train.
-The journey time is only two hours and it’s a comfortable ride across the countryside of Uzbekistan.
-You can book tickets on the official website here or the more user-friendly 12go website here.
+The best way to travel from Tashkent to Samarkand is by speed train.
+It takes only two hours, 18 minutes and it’s a comfortable ride across the countryside of Uzbekistan.

-• Tickets often sell out so if the speed train is full then try booking one of the slower, cheaper trains such as the Sharq train.
+Tickets often sell out so if the speed train is full then try booking one of the slower, cheaper trains such as the Sharq train.
 It’s also possible to fly there with Uzbekistan Airways.

-• A cheaper alternative is to go by bus.
 If you have an Uzbek phone number you can book a ticket online here.
 If not you’ll have to go to the bus station but note that staff are unlikely to speak English.

-• For a day trip to Samarkand from Tashkent, the best way is to book an official tour which includes high speed train tickets, door-to-door transfers, and a full guided tour plus lunch with an expert local guide.
+For a day trip to Samarkand from Tashkent, the best way is to book an official tour which includes high speed train tickets, door-to-door transfers, and a full guided tour plus lunch with an expert local guide.

 Contents: